rust-lang/rustup/doc/dev-guide/src/coding-standards.md

 task, but not currently run per-platform, which means there is no way to find out the status of clippy per platform without running it on that platform as a developer.

-### import rustup-macros::{integration,unit}_test into test modules

-These test helpers add pre-and-post logic to tests to enable the use of tracing inside tests, which can be helpful for tracking down behaviours in larger tests.